Song-Song Together Again, Ready To Team Up With Park Bo Gum

 While talking about how he would take advantage of his leisure time after finishing working on the upcoming film, Song Joong Ki said that he wants to rest for the rest of the year – and Descendants of the Sun fans were quick to speculate that the actor could mean enjoying his leisure time while spending more time with rumored girlfriend Song Hye Kyo.

-[Featured Image Collaboration includes photos by Ahn Young-joon/AP Images, nadiya_sergey/Shutterstock]
+[Featured Image by Ahn Young-joon/AP Images and nadiya_sergey/Shutterstock]